Main content

 Overview and metadata sections

-In 1993, when a stroke cut short exectuive director and treasurer Alvin Johnson's tenure, the Society realized that memory would only preserve its history for so long.
+In 1993, when a stroke cut short exectuive director and treasurer Alvin Johnson's tenure, the Society realized that memory would only preserve its history for so long (Bernstein).
 Efforts were made to capture Dr. Johnson's memoirs on tape and on paper and thus was born the oral history project.
 The Committee on the History of the Society was formed and more interviews were conducted.
 The project is still ongoing as of 2014.

-This collection, arranged alphabetically by last name, consists mostly of transcripts of interviews with members of the American Musicological Society as part of the Society's oral history project.
+The collection is arranged alphabetically by last name, consisting mostly of transcripts of interviews with members of the American Musicological Society as part of the Society's oral history project.
 A few members submitted written statements in lieu of giving an interview.
 Members were asked to speak about a range of topics including their formal involvement with the Society, any noteworthy issues that arose during their career as a member, and how the Society influenced their research; the history of and future prospects for the field of musicology, generally; as well as their own personal history as a musicologist.
 Topics addressed were also tailored to the individual in question and any unique perspectives they may have had.
 For example, Canadian members were asked about the history of musicology in Canada and how the AMS figured into that history.
 The written statements, lacking an interviewer to control the topics, vary more widely in their focus.
 For example, Joseph Kerman provides a full auto-biographical sketch while mentioning little about the Society explicitly, and Leonard Meyer argues one very specific point concerning the division of musicologists into a community of theorists, on the one hand, and historians, on the other.
 Although the content of members' research is discussed occasionally, the bulk of this project is of historical rather than musicological interest per se.

 Gift of American Musicological Society, 1996-.